when-sell-rental-property

 3. Whether you are prioritising cash flow or capital gains

-Keep in mind capital gains and positively geared rental income can be taxed at your marginal income tax rate, however the capital gains tax rate is usually halved if you hold the property for longer than a year.
+Keep in mind that capital gains and positively geared rental income can be taxed at your marginal income tax rate; however, the capital gains tax rate is usually halved if you hold the property for longer than a year.

 How to know when it could be time to sell

 Every investment property is different, so you'll want to carefully consider your position before making any decision.
-The following though are examples of common circumstances that can prompt property owners to think more seriously about selling.
+Here are some examples of common circumstances that can prompt property owners to think more seriously about selling.

 1. A looming recession